ORDER OF RECEIVERSHIP

 (a) Employment.
 Commission counsel shall employ a member of the South Carolina Bar who has been admitted under Rule 402, SCACR, as a standing receiver.
 The receiver shall not otherwise engage in the practice of law, except to the extent a staff attorney would be authorized to do so under Rule 506, SCACR, or as explicitly authorized by these rules.
 The receiver shall not serve in a judicial capacity.

 (1) Take custody of the lawyer's active and closed files and trust, escrow, operating and any other law office accounts.
+The lawyer shall cooperate with the receiver and any attorney appointed to assist the receiver and shall comply with requests to take specific action regarding the client files and accounts.
 The chair or vice chair may issue such orders as may be necessary to assist the receiver in obtaining custody over such files and accounts, to include orders compelling the lawyer or a third party to take specific action regarding the files and accounts.
 The willful failure to comply with such an order may be punished as a contempt of the Supreme Court.
 A party who wishes to challenge such an order must immediately seek review of the order by petition to the Supreme Court;

 (2) Notify each client in a pending matter, and in the discretion of the receiver, in any other matter, at the client's address shown in the file, by first class mail, of the client's right to obtain any papers, money or other property to which the client is entitled and the time and place at which the papers, money or other property may be obtained, calling attention to any urgency in obtaining the papers, money or other property;